ambuc/cryptgo/README.md

 ##Usage:

 ```
- ./cryptgo -i input.txt -e -c caesar 5
+ ./cryptgo -i=input.txt (-o=output.txt) -e -c=caesar 5
                                         -d
- ./cryptgo --inputpath input.txt --encrypt --cipher caesar 5
+ ./cryptgo --inputpath=input.txt (--outputpath=output.txt) --encrypt --cipher=caesar 5
                                                            --decrypt
- ./cryptgo -i=input.txt -o=output.txt -e -c=caesar 5
- ./cryptgo--inputpath=input.txt --outputpath=output.txt --encrypt --cipher=caesar 5

 Options:
   -e --encrypt             Boolean, true if encrypting the input file.
-  -d --decrypt            Boolean, true if decrypting the input file
+  -d --decrypt             Boolean, true if decrypting the input file.
-  -i --inputpath=<path>   Path to the input.
+  -i --inputpath=<path>    Path to the input file.
   -o --outputpath=<path>   Path to the output file.
 Output is printed to the shell
                            by default, but can be directed into a file.
+  -h --hint=<hint>         Hint for the decrypter, varies across ciphers [optional]
   -c --cipher=<cipher>     Name of encryption/decryption method used.
-             =caesar <n>  Caesar ciphers require a shift on encryption.
+               caesar <n>  Caesar ciphers require a shift on encryption.
-  -h --hint=<hint>        Hint for the decrypter, varies across ciphers [optional]
 ```

 ##Caesar Cipher